Weather is more than a metaphor for life.

 left elbow and perhaps lift his left leg

 for a twitch in his knee.
-Then he would
+Then

 report “no rain, but storm coming soon.”